benmarwick/vlog_to_death_review/README.md

-## Supplementary materials for an Open Review for _Internet Archaeology_
+## Supplementary Materials for an Open Review for _Internet Archaeology_

 ### Compendium DOI: